duplxey/postgres-post/README.md

 CMD ["next", "start", "-p", "3000"]
 ```

-This Dockerfile utilizes the node:18-alpine image, establishes the working directory, manages dependencies, copies the project, and builds the application.
-Upon completion, it exposes port 3000 and launches a Next.js server to listen on that port.
+This Dockerfile utilizes the [`node:18-alpine`](https://hub.docker.com/_/node/tags) image, establishes the working directory, manages dependencies, copies over the project, and builds the application.
+Upon completion, it exposes port `3000` and launches a Next.js server to listen on that port.

-Minimizing the Docker image size is crucial.
-Achieve this by creating a .dockerignore file, specifying files and folders to exclude from the final image.
-For instance, exclude IDE files, build, .git, and node_modules.
-Here's a sample .dockerignore file:

-*.dockerignore*
+Next, create a *.dockerignore* file to minimize the image's size:

 ```
 # .dockerignore